 Insurance policies contain many exclusions.
 Often the exclusions are used to deny claims.
-Policy exclusions can feel like home insurance claim rip-offs when you aren’t familiar with your policy.
-The best way to avoid home insurance claim rip-offs from policy exclusions is to be familiar with your policy and what it covers and what it doesn’t cover.
+Policy exclusions can feel like you’re being ripped off when filing a home insurance claim when you aren’t familiar with your policy.
+The best way to avoid home insurance issues rom policy exclusions is to be familiar with your policy and what it covers and what it doesn’t cover.

-Here are some common policy exclusions to be aware of so you don’t end up with home insurance claim rip-offs.
+Here are some common policy exclusions to be aware of so you don’t end up with home insurance claim issues.

 - Animals: Home damage from animals is often excluded from home insurance policies.
-Animals and rodents can do extensive damage to a home and many times a homeowner ends up feeling like they suffered from home insurance claim rip-offs if their claim is denied.
+Animals and rodents can do extensive damage to a home and many times a homeowner ends up feeling like they were treated unfairly if their claim is denied.